-But now Starbucks are returning to Australia, and like many big brands, their aim will be on dominating.
-Here are 5 tips for small businesses – whether you’re in the business of coffee or cabinet making, trades or retail – that can help you gain competitive edge over big businesses.
+But Starbucks returned to Australia, and like many big brands, their aim will be on dominating.
+Here are 5 tips from a business coach for small businesses – whether you’re in the business of coffee or cabinet making, trades or retail – that can help you gain competitive edge over big businesses.

 Remember that scene in the James Bond movie; our debonair hero is on a mission to save the world with the villain’s henchmen chasing him in hot pursuit across an exotic island.
 Escape is only a short distance away at the mainland; James sees a getaway at the end of the pier!
 He sprints down the pier and vaults into… the end of a long queue of retirees waiting to board a large, achingly slow cruise ship.
 Hmmn… no. We all know he vaults into a speed boat, because he’s on a mission.
 And that mission requires speed and control, not a slow route that was designed to serve the masses.